How Do I Get Started?

 So no, women don't have to train with men.

 That being said, Jiu Jitsu is still very much a male dominated space, so if you are a woman who isn't comfortable training with men, you may end up with only a few or no training partners if no other women show up to class that day.
+Luckily, we have several women who train consistently.

 Also, if you are a woman and your goal is for your Jiu Jitsu to be effective in a self defense situation, you should eventually start training with men so that you can learn to deal with the size and strength difference in a safe environment.
 Our coaches can work you up to this over time and will partner you up with more experienced guys who can safely train with female partners.